yottabit42/gtakeout_backup/README.md

 * 301-500 Mbps download speed: 4
 * 501 Mbps download speed or higher: 6

+The speeds above are download speeds, not the speed of the connection to your Internet Service Provider.
 If your Internet Service Provider has insufficient peering with Google to support the speeds listed above, decrease the number of parallel downloads accordingly.

 ## `run_backup.sh`